 BACKGROUND TO DELIBERATIONS

-Speakers at the meeting were:
+Speakers at the meeting include:

 In the course of deliberation, participants at the town hall meeting noted the following:

 —— The 35 to 40 percent profit charged on constituency projects is outrageous and promotes corruption in execution.

 – Capital projects nominated by legislators don’t get completed because fund released usually are not up to 100 percent, or enough for the execution

 – Monies for constituency projects are not given directly to lawmakers, but released through MDAs

 – Some government agencies do not implement constituency projects even with 100% release of funds allocated.

 – Lack of synergy amongst outgoing and incoming lawmakers responsible for abandoned and uncompleted constituency projects.